 Many researchers agree that the purpose of Braille education is to provide students with the means to communicate to the best of their abilities in mainstream society, in the same or similar ways as their sighted peers.
 Rex finds that Braille is the best format for blind people to demonstrate their knowledge and practice literacy: “Children who are blind have as much of a right to attain higher and higher levels of literacy as do children with normal vision…Braille is the primary medium that can help them grow continuously in literacy” (Rex 5).
 Meanwhile, dramatic declines in Braille literacy rates demonstrate that programs and classroom dedicated to Braille instruction are the exception, rather than the rule in education today.

 Braille literacy rates in the United States are currently much lower than in previous decades.
 According to the American Federation for the Blind, the Braille Institute reports that “nearly 12 percent of the 55,000 legally blind children in the United States can read Braille,” (NLS Fact Sheet) which represents a decline of nearly 30 percent since the late 1960’s.
 A study conducted by Ruby Ryles in the late 1990’s found strong correlations between Braille literacy and educational attainment and employment rates: “Those who learned to read using Braille had higher employment rates and educational levels, were more financially self-sufficient, and spent more time reading than did those who learned to read using print” (Ryles 1).
 Instruction in Braille not only enables people to communicate with language in an accessible mode, but also creates a broader spectrum of options for advancement in adulthood.
 As Braille literacy is the key to the independence for blind people, “the decline of Braille literacy in the past three decades may contribute to increased social and economic malaise for the visually impaired” (Spungin 2).
 Technological improvements in the field of Braille transcription and printing may help to reverse the declining rates of Braille literacy in the coming years.
+While listening devices and computers once replaced instruction in Braille, these and other tools may be put to use in Braille literacy instruction as technology continues to improve.
+While the costs may sometimes be prohibitive, the availability of these tools ought to become more widespread as time passes.
+Samuel notes a few developments that should improve students’ access to and facility with Braille.

 Portable devices similar to laptop computers allow blind students to type notes and read them back through a Braille display.
 Similar devices can render text on a computer screen into Braille, using a refreshable display.
 And software is cutting down on the time it takes to produce Braille reading materials for students, including textbooks.
 Just listening to books doesn’t teach a blind child how to read, spell, or write, instructors say.
 (Samuels 28)